zmf0507/CPITER/README.md

 3.For Jamia school
 A student can choose any of the above methods corresponding to his/her course to get the equivalent percentage from CPI/CGPA/SGPA as these three methods/modes use three different mathematical formulas to calculate the equivalent percenntage.

-1.For BTECH and related courses
+1. For BTECH and related courses

 The formula used for calculating equivalent percentage is